Sharing life’s adventures!

 Her love of the stage and theatre had its beginnings in the Girl Guide and Scouting movements when she regularly appeared on stage in Barcaldine’s Trek Cart Revue, a mini version of the Brisbane Gang Show.

-Now retired, Jocelyn is usually chilling out with family and friends or jaunting about the countryside, sharing life’s adventures online.
-As time permits, she helps her favourite charities with photography and copy-writing services.
+Now semi-retired, Jocelyn is usually chilling out with family and friends or jaunting about the countryside, sharing life’s adventures online.
+As time permits, she helps her favourite charities with photography services.